 In the Oromia region, over 7,300 children have lost parental care or are at risk on losing it.
 Displaced children often leave school and sometimes have to work to contribute to their family’s income.
 According to government data, around 18% of children leave primary school earlier than planned, and only around 10% of children go onto secondary school.

 The provision of health care is improving, but vulnerable families, especially those in rural areas can find it hard to access medical assistance.
 However, the rates for vaccinations and under-five mortality rates are getting better.
 HIV/AIDS continues to be a health concern in the region, but there is an increase in awareness about transmission and treatment.
 SOS Children’s Villages also works towards raising awareness amongst children, young people and the local community.

 Families often struggle to care for their children

 In light of the difficult economic and social situation, many parents find it hard to care and provide for their families.
 Children who are most at risk of losing parental care include those with many sibling, those who are internally displaced and those living in poverty.
 These families often reach out for extra support.
 Working with local partners and community-based organisations, SOS Children’s Villages supports them so that they can stay together.

 What we do in Jimma

-When young people from the children’s village reach an age where they feel ready to move out of the family home, the SOS Youth Programme makes shared accommodation available to them while they complete their education or vocational training.
-With the support of qualified counsellors, the young people plan for their future and prepare for independent adult life.
+Support for young people: In Jimma, it is often hard for young people to become independent.
+For this reason, we support young people while they complete their education or vocational training.
+With the support of qualified counsellors, the young people learn to take responsibility, plan for their future and prepare for independent adult life.